 Filling your Prescriptions.
-Your prescription medications should be filled by a pharmacy listed in the Provider Directory at http://www.umpquahealth.com/.
-Give the pharmacist your prescription, your Oregon Health ID card and your Umpqua Health Alliance Medical ID cards.
-Certain medications require authorization or approval before being filled.
-Your provider will let UHA know that the medication needs approval.
-If you have questions or need help getting a medication, please call Member Services.
+Your prescription medications should be filled by a pharmacy listed in the Provider Directory at www.umpquahealth.com.
+Take your prescription to the pharmacy, along with your Oregon Health ID card and your Umpqua Health Alliance Medical ID card.

 Do not go to a pharmacy that is not listed in the Provider Directory or to an ER to get your prescriptions filled.
-If you do, you may have to pay the bill.
-Several of the pharmacies in the Provider Directory have extended hours for you to have your prescriptions filled at night or on the weekend.
+UHA may only pay for medications from pharmacies/providers that are enrolled with the Oregon State Medicaid program (OHP).
+Many of these pharmacies have extended hours for you to have your prescriptions filled in the evenings or on the weekends.